 At St. Mary’s Catholic School, we aim to promote intercultural awareness and international mindedness, in an environment which may also support a different mother tongue and languages students may choose to explore on their own.
 Teachers may serve as mentors for any additional language learning.

-A few of our students arrive at Saint Mary’s with limited proficiency in English, who are learning English both at home and at school.
-Tutor support for English is given through Saint Mary’s Catholic Church.
+A few of our students who arrive at Saint Mary’s have limited proficiency in English.
+These students are learning and supported in both English and their native tongue at home and at school.

 Preservation of a student’s native language and culture is respected in order to support the student’s family relationships, community relationships and to promote diversity in our programme, providing our school community with a richer global awareness.

 Our commitment is to ensure language acquisition for all students.
 Through our language programme students acquire the ability to think critically, learn and develop social skills and values, and to acquire knowledge.

 Mother-Tongue – The language that a student uses as their first or preferred language outside of the classroom.

 Language and Literature – One of the eight disciplines offered in the MYP where students use language as a vehicle for creativity thought and reflection, self- expression and social interaction.